dml-cth/deep-machine-learning/instructions/02a_google_cloud_instructions.md

 - In the "Machine type" menu, select "custom" in the "Machine type" dropdown list, and select 8 vCPU cores, and 16 GB memory.
 - Under _Boot disk_, click on _Change_.
   - Go to the _Public images_ tab.
-  - For "Operating system", select "Deep Learning on Linux", and then the version named "Debian 10 based Deep Learning VM with CUDA 11.0 M95".
+  - For "Operating system", select "Deep Learning on Linux", and then the version named "Debian 10 based deep learning VM with M109: Base CUDA 11.0, Deep Learning VM Image with CUDA 11.0 preinstalled".
 - Next, click _Create_.
 - **Note:** once the instance is created, it will be automatically started, and will begin to consume your credits.
 You will see it listed like in below screenshot, where the green symbol indicates it is running.
 To stop the instance, select it, and click on the square stop symbol at the top of the page.
 If you get a warning message, just proceed.<br />
   ![Running instance](figs/gcp-running-vm-instance.png)